-Transportation projects which involve federal participation will also be consistent with the current and upcoming Huntsville-Area MPO Long Range Transportation Plan (LRTP), MPO Congestion Management Plan, and/or Huntsville International Airport Master Plan.
+Transportation projects which involve federal participation will also be consistent with the current and upcoming Huntsville-Area MPO Long Range Transportation Plan (LRTP), MPO Congestion Management Plan, local and MPO bike/pedestrian plans, and the Huntsville International Airport Master Plan.
 The City of Madison 2045 Transportation Plan is also developed in partnership with the MPO, using MPO demographic data.
 Transit projects programmed for Huntsville Shuttle and Madison County TRAM are consistent with the 2020 Human Services Coordinated Transportation Plan and the 2023 Huntsville Transit Study.
 Documentation of the overall planning process is provided in the Final 2018 Public Participation Plan for the Huntsville Metropolitan Transportation Planning Area.